Public Policy (2022 - 2024)

 All public policy majors must take these three courses.
 Together, they count as 12 of the 16 credits that CAS students are allowed to take in the other schools of the University; any additional Wagner courses will also count against the 16 points.
-Students with a good academic reason for going over the 16-point limit must petition the Office of Academic Standards, Silver 909, 212-998-8140, for permission to take additional credits outside of the College.
-In addition, note that no Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.
+Students must consult with the College Advising Center (726 Broadway, 7th floor; 212-998-8130), for permission to take additional credits outside of the College.
+No Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.

 The Politics of Public Policy

 UPADM-GP 101 No prerequisites.
+All public policy majors must take this course; there are no exemptions.
 Offered every semester.
 4 points.

 Quantitative Analysis for Public Policy

-UPADM-GP 111 Prerequisite: Introduction to Microeconomics (ECON-UA 2) or equivalent.
-No substitutions or exemptions.
+UPADM-GP 111 No prerequisites.
+All public policy majors must take this course; there are no exemptions.
 Satisfies the College Core Curriculum Quantitative Reasoning requirement for public policy majors only.
-Other students cannot use to satisfy QR Core requirement (no exceptions).
-Offered in the fall.
+Other students cannot it use to satisfy the QR Core requirement (no exceptions).
+Offered every semester.
 4 points.

-Basic statistical methods, data analysis, and their application to management, policy, and financial issues.
-Essential elements of descriptive statistics, univariate and bivariate statistical inference, and multivariate analysis.
-Encourages a critical approach to reviewing statistical findings and using statistical reasoning in decision making.
+Introduces students to basic statistical methods and their application to management, policy, and financial decision-making.
+Covers the essential elements of descriptive statistics, univariate and bivariate statistical inference, and some multivariate analysis.
+Emphasizes applied statistics and data analysis making.

 The Economics of Public Policy

-All public policy majors must take one of these seven courses.
-For descriptions of and prerequisites for the CAS options, please see the philosophy and politics sections of this Bulletin.
+All public policy majors must take one of these courses.
+For descriptions of and prerequisites for the CAS options, please see the economics, philosophy, and politics sections of this Bulletin.